 Postdocs

-- Boris Barja, Cloud optical properties in the Amazon derived from ground and satellite based instruments (Nov/2013 to Aug/2016)
+- Boris Barja, USP, Brazil, Cloud optical properties in the Amazon derived from ground and satellite based instruments (Nov/2013 to Aug/2016)

 PhD Students

-- Diego A. Gouveia, Radiative forcing, physical and optical properties of cirrus clouds over Amazon (2014-2018)
+- Diego A. Gouveia, USP, Brazil, Radiative forcing, physical and optical properties of cirrus clouds over Amazon (2014-2018)

-- Niklas Boers, Germany (co-supervision), Complex network analysis of extreme rainfall in South America (2012-2015)
+- Niklas Boers, PIK, Germany (co-supervision), Complex network analysis of extreme rainfall in South America (2012-2015)

 MSc Students